finalFlash159/SmartCustoms-Assistant/README.md

 To **enhance factual accuracy and reduce hallucinations** in specialized customs-related queries (e.g., **HS code lookup, supplier name, product description, status**, etc.), the system is integrated with a dedicated module called **ToolAgent**.

+> **Version 1.1 Update**: In the latest version, **ToolAgent now integrates with MongoDB** instead of MySQL, providing improved scalability and performance.
+The system now incorporates a new **Coordinator module** that intelligently decides between Vector Search and MongoDB methods based on query type.

-**ToolAgent** plays a critical role by retrieving **exact data from the MySQL database**, supplementing the LLM with real-time factual information rather than relying solely on the model's internal knowledge or inference.
+**ToolAgent** plays a critical role by retrieving **exact data from the database**, supplementing the LLM with real-time factual information rather than relying solely on the model's internal knowledge or inference.

+> **Version 1.1 Enhancement**: The new **AggregatePipelineGenerator** allows dynamic creation of complex MongoDB queries using LLM, supporting fuzzy search, regex patterns, exact matching, and date range queries with customizable parameters.

 This design **significantly improves information accuracy and domain-specific reliability**, making **SmartCustoms-Assistant** a powerful tool for supporting **professional customs consulting and compliance workflows**.